BAJAJ FINSERV DIRECT LIMITED

 Selecting Cut-off Price while Applying

-2. Leave the actual price blank if prompted.
+2. Leave the Price Field Blank if Required

 Example of Cut-off Price in Action